Why it gets so quiet after it snows - NewsBreak

 Why it gets so quiet after it snows

-GOODLETTSVILLE, Tenn. ( WKRN ) – The winter weather has turned the Tri-state into a snowglobe.
+GOODLETTSVILLE, Tenn. ( WKRN ) – The winter weather has turned Middle Tennessee and Southern Kentucky into a snow globe .
 The snow does more than just look pretty; it acts as a very effective sound absorber.

 One study found that just 2 inches of snow can absorb 60% of sound waves.
 The lighter and fluffier the snow, the better it will be at absorbing sound waves.